 While text message marketing allows cannabis companies to comply with the laws and regulations related to cannabis marketing, text message marketing is governed by its own set of Federal laws and regulations known as the Telephone Consumer Protection Act (TCPA) set forth by the FCC.

 In this article, we will give a broad overview of the various laws and regulations associated with text message marketing and give you some basic guidelines regarding how to remain compliant and avoid a lawsuit.
 But, before we get too specific about the rules let’s talk a bit more about what text message marketing is.

-With how much time and energy it takes to run a cannabis company, you don’t want to further burden yourself by getting yourself with a lawsuit that you could have avoided had you familiarize yourself with the laws and regulations related to text message marketing.
+With how much time and energy it takes to run a cannabis company, you don’t want to further burden yourself by getting yourself with a lawsuit that you could have avoided had you familiarized yourself with the laws and regulations related to text message marketing.

 There are various levels of regulations that you will need to familiarize yourself with when using text message marketing, so for your convenience, we separated them into three different levels of compliance: State, Federal, and Carrier.